Golfito: Tours

-There's a lot of things you can do in Golfito such as Dolphin and whale watching boat tours, horseback riding, hiking tours to the Golfito Wildlife Refuge or the Piedras Blancas National Park and it's also a famous spot for bird watching tours and sportfishing.
+Recreational activities in Golfito include dolphin and whale-watching tours, horseback riding, hiking in the Golfito Wildlife Refuge and Piedras Blancas National Park, birdwatching and sport fishing.

 Education

 The town of Golfito has five primary schools, one secondary school that also offers a separate night schooling.
 The University of Costa Rica has a branch campus in Golfito where students mostly from the region attend.
 As a public university, UCR-Golfito offers scholarships and housing to about 90% of its students.
 UCR-Golfito has student housing facilities (called Bachers), a library, laboratories, and a student union called Club Centro, where art and recreational activities take place.